OrneLibrary/Hastur/README.md

 7. Save the CSV in the desired working directory.

 ## In-Scope IP Address Preparation (Optional)
-In order to properly utilize ```pyphish``` with the in-scope capabilities, create a txt file modeled like the below.
+In order to properly utilize ```hastur``` with the in-scope capabilities, create a txt file modeled like the below.

 ScopeAddresses.txt
 ```